Fundamental Limits of Distributed Linearly Separable Computation under Cyclic Assignment: Introduction

 \subsection{Main Contributions}

-For the distributed linearly separable computation problem~\cite{Same_problem} with $\msf>1$ and $\Ksf_{\rm c}>1$, we propose a novel computing scheme under the cyclic assignment.
-The proposed computing scheme is based on the interference alignment strategy originally proposed in~\cite{2008Interference_Alignment}, by treating each message that one worker cannot compute as an `interference' to this worker.
+For the distributed linearly separable computation problem under the cyclic assignment~\cite{Same_problem} with $\msf>1$ and $\Ksf_{\rm c}>1$, we propose a novel computing scheme.
+Compared to the converse bound under the cyclic assignment in~\cite{Same_problem}, the proposed computing scheme is optimal if $\Ksf=\Nsf$, and order optimal within a factor of $2$ otherwise.
+Our scheme is based on the interference alignment strategy originally proposed in~\cite{2008Interference_Alignment}, by treating each message that one worker cannot compute as an `interference' to this worker.
 Existing works on distributed computing schemes based on interference alignment~\cite{jia2019securedistributed,kakar2019distributedsecure,jia2019matrixCSA}, align the interferences at the receiver side (master node) (the undesired messages are treated as interferences to the receiver) such that the dimension of the linear space spanned by the received messages can be reduced.
 In contrast, the main novelty of our computing scheme is to use interference alignment at the transmitter side (worker nodes), such that in the transmission of each worker the interferences are set to be $0$ while the number of transmissions is reduced.
-Compared to the converse bound under the cyclic assignment in~\cite{Same_problem}, the proposed computing scheme is optimal if $\Ksf=\Nsf$, and order optimal within a factor of $2$ otherwise.
-We close the problem and also implement the proposed computing scheme in Tencent Cloud and compare it with the benchmark scheme which uses the computing scheme in~\cite{CCG} $\Ksf_{\rm c}$ times.
+Our new achievability strategy essentially closes the optimal tradeoff problem for all system parameters.
+In addition, to demonstrate its effectiveness in practical scenarios, we have implemented the proposed scheme in Tencent Cloud and compared it with the benchmark that uses the computing scheme of~\cite{CCG} repeated $\Ksf_{\rm c}$ times (i.e., for each linear combination).
 Beyond the appealing order-optimality result, we show that the proposed scheme achieves significant gains over the current state of the art in practice.
 Experimental results show that the reduction of whole distributed computing process time of our scheme is up to $72.8\%$ compared to the benchmark scheme.